-The Genealogy Club meets monthly at 1pm on the First Wednesday of the Month and is entirely patron run.
+The Genealogy Club meets monthly at 1pm on the First Wednesday of the Month.

 Join other amateur family historians in a casual atmosphere to share findings, resources and ideas of your mutual interest.
 Can’t make a meeting?